 Dr. Tonya Martin-Dunlap, a breast oncology surgeon at Arkansas Breast Surgery, suggests getting a yearly breast exam starting at age 25, the same age to begin genetic testing for those with an elevated personal risk.
 Make a list of all cancers on both sides of your family, noting specific types of cancer and ages at which family members were diagnosed, and ask your doctor if genetic testing is appropriate for you.

-For many women, their 30s are focused on motherhood.
-For those concerned with the natural decline in fertility that begins at age 30, the Central Clinic for Women says not to worry.
-They suggest taking folic acid supplements for red blood cell formation and talking to your OB-GYN about pursuing a healthy pregnancy.
+For many women, their 30s are focused on career, motherhood or both.
+For those concerned with the natural decline in fertility that may begin at age 35, the Central Clinic for Women encourages you to speak with your OB-GYN about how to pursue a healthy pregnancy.